GMtranscendence/ctf-writeups/ua30ctf2023/web/purr-purr.md

 ![Contact](./images/contact.png)

-Also in the source code we can __DOMpurify.min.js__ file.
+Also in the source code we can see __DOMpurify.min.js__ file.
 For now just taking notes.

 So if we can submit a url to someone that will read it, the first thing that comes to mind is vulnerable xss page with attacker's payload, so let's try it with search functionality.